marceljungle/red-plex/README.md

 # red-plex

-**red-plex** is a command-line tool for creating Plex playlists based on collages from the REDacted music tracker.
+**red-plex** is a command-line tool for creating Plex playlists based on collages from RED.
 It allows users to generate playlists in their Plex Media Server by matching music albums from specified collages.

 ## Table of Contents